The Gastric Band

 - No stomach stapling or cutting, or intestinal rerouting

-- Slower weight loss
+- Slower and less reliable weight loss

 - Regular follow-up critical for optimal results